AriFordsham/GHCWiki/linear-types/implementation.md

 There are two useful functions in this dance.
 In order to use the normal unification machinery, we eventually call `tc_sub_type_ds` but before that we check for domain specific rules we want to implement such as `1 <= p` which is achieved by calls to `subweight` or `subweightMaybe`.
 The `flattenRig` function removes redundancy from the representation (by replacing `RigTy omegaDataConTy` with `Omega` and likewise for One).

+It is also important that `subweight` is checked before `rigToType` is called  as there is no representation for Zero as it is not allowed to be written in user programs.

 ## Solving constraints